Bill Ransom Campbell: Career

 Campbell's first part of his career was working for design firms in Charlotte, NC and Greensboro, NC.
 Following this, he spent a short time working for architect Jim Webb, and photographing his houses.
 Campbell then moved to Fayetteville, Arkansas, and served as the architect and facilities planner at the University of Arkansas at Fayetteville from 1959-1965.
 Campbell was a member of the Association of University Architects and served as the president of the Association.
 After adopting three children, the Campbells moved to Hawaii and Bill had the job of Director of Facilities Planning at the University of Hawaii for three years.
 In 1968, the well traveled family moved to Oklahoma, where he had many titles in university and medical facilities planning at the University of Oklahoma.
 This was his last university job.
 They then moved to Morehead City, North Carolina where he worked for Carol Bivens.

 Personal life

 Campbell had two brothers and a sister.
 Their names were Charles Campbell, James Campbell, and Ouida Campbell Taylor.
-While in the Navy serving as a radioman, Bill met Ola Adelle Stearns, aka "Jinx", who was an air traffic controller.
+While in the Navy serving as a radioman, Bill met Ola Adelle Stearns, "Jinx", who was an air traffic controller.
 The two got married and never separated.
 The Campbells adopted three kids, though one of them (Mitchell Alden Campbell) died in his teens.
 Barclay William Campbell and Kelley Sue Campbell Hill are the two children that are still living.